m4dzix/todo-list-react/README.md

 2. Confirm by clicking button `Add task` or just press enter.

+3. You can also add example tasks by cliking button `Add example tasks`

 Task content will show up as a part of the task list.

 ### Managing task